Spain IRPF Income Tax Calculator 2026 | Tax Residents | Free Tool

 IRPF vs Beckham Law: which applies to you?

 If you have recently moved to Spain for work and have not previously been tax resident here, you may qualify for the Beckham Law special regime, which replaces the progressive IRPF scale with a flat 24% on Spanish-source income and excludes foreign-source income from Spanish taxation altogether.
-Whether this is more advantageous than standard IRPF depends on your income level and sources — our Beckham Law vs IRPF calculator lets you compare both directly.

 Explore our other free calculators